Trapped in the Sky: Plot

 The Hood, a master criminal based in a temple in Malaysia, is telepathically linked to his half-brother Kyrano, the manservant to the Tracy family on Tracy Island.
-Using this connection to extract information from Kyrano, The Hood learns that International Rescue – an organisation formed by Jeff Tracy and his five sons – is now operational.
-The psychological trauma inflicted by The Hood causes Kyrano to faint in front of Jeff.
+Using this connection to extract information from Kyrano, the Hood learns that International Rescue – an organisation formed by Jeff Tracy and his five sons – is now operational.
+The psychological trauma inflicted by the Hood causes Kyrano to faint in front of Jeff.

-Determined to acquire the secrets of International Rescue's Thunderbird machines, The Hood produces a rescue situation which will allow him to spy on the organisation.
+Determined to acquire the secrets of International Rescue's Thunderbird machines, the Hood produces a rescue situation which will allow him to spy on the organisation.
 Travelling to London International Airport, he plants a bomb in the engine hydraulics of Fireflash: an atomic-powered, hypersonic airliner leaving on its maiden flight to Tokyo.
 The passengers include Kyrano's daughter Tin-Tin.
-After Fireflash takes off, The Hood anonymously calls the air traffic control tower to reveal his sabotage, informing Commander Norman that the bomb will detonate from the impact of landing.
+After Fireflash takes off, the Hood anonymously calls the air traffic control tower to reveal his sabotage, informing Commander Norman that the bomb will detonate from the impact of landing.
 Air traffic control alerts Captain Hanson and his co-pilot.
 The shielding around the Fireflashs atomic reactor needs regular servicing; if the aircraft does not land, in just over two hours everyone on board will suffer fatal radiation exposure.

-In an attempt to remove the bomb, the tower commandeers a military aircraft which docks with Fireflash in flight.
+In an attempt to remove the bomb, the tower commandeers a military aircraft from the US Air Force which docks with Fireflash in flight.
 This enables Lieutenant Bob Meddings to enter the avionics compartment through a service hatch.
 The operation ends disastrously when Meddings loses his grip and falls out of the hatch, deploying his parachute just moments before hitting the ground.